-While the UK government has made a number of grants available to businesses, many will not be eligible to receive funds.
-In this instance, there are some private funds that businesses may apply for, in order to mitigate their financial losses during the Covid-19 period.
+Some private funds have been made available by third parties that businesses may apply for, in order to mitigate their financial losses during the Covid-19 period and beyond.
 These are explored herein; however, we also encourage you to do research based on your business’ specific industry, status, and needs, as there may be additional funds available to you that we have not listed here.

 To search for grants available to small and medium-sized Co-operatives, Limited Companies, Limited Liability Partnerships, Private individuals, and Sole Traders, a free database is available with Idox Open4Business.
 This can be a helpful place to see what funding is presently available locally, regionally and nationally.